IBM/chatbot-deployer/README.md

 ### How do I use it?

-1. Navigate over to the [Bot Asset Exchange](https://developer.ibm.com/code/exchanges/bots/) and click the `Get this bot` button.
+1. Navigate over to the [Bot Asset Exchange](https://developer.ibm.com/code/exchanges/bots/) and click the `Deploy this bot` button.

+> NOTE: Alternatively you can click the `Get this bot` button to see the raw JSON content.

 ![](data/get_bot.png)